ShaheensWeb/PHPmailerExplanation/README.md

 send a email PHPmailer is extremely strong and was something I taught myself to use during my Summer 2015 internship at <a href="http://forrestgreen.com/" >Forrest Green</a> as a Intern Software Engineer.

-During my position as an intern, and in independent projects I found this Mailer to be a size effecient, code-effecient tool that gets the job done time, speed, and cost effeciently.
+During my position as an intern, and in independent projects I found this Mailer to be a size effecient, code-effecient tool that gets the job done.

 Most common use of this tool:
 <ol>